 Mehmet Baykal

-seyahat python programming kitap alinti
+all felsefe kitap python seyahat programming alinti

 Threading in C#, by Joe Albahari